hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 When running applications in parallel it is often a good idea to take the memory hierarchy into account (for example when pinning MPI processes in :ref:`hybrid MPI/OpenMP calculations <hybrid_mpi_openmp_programs>`).
-The Genius GPU nodes and wICE CPU nodes are the simpler ones with a single NUMA domain and L3 cache per CPU, with the usual core-private L1 and L2 caches.
+The wICE CPU nodes and the wICE GPU nodes equipped with NVIDIA P100 and V100 GPUs have a relatively simple memory hierarchy, with a single NUMA domain and L3 cache per CPU, in addition to the usual core-private L1 and L2 caches.
 Other node types may feature more than one NUMA domain per CPU and (in the case of AMD CPUs) more than one L3 cache per CPU.
 The 48 cores in a Sapphire Rapids CPU, for example, share a large L3 cache but are organized in 4 groups of 12 cores, each group associated with one NUMA domain.
-For a complete overview, please consult the :ref:`genius hardware`, :ref:`wice hardware` and :ref:`mindwell hardware` pages.
+For a complete overview, please consult the :ref:`wice hardware` and :ref:`mindwell hardware` pages.

 .. note::